Khalil

 I have talked to doctors but never had tests done.
-The seizures started when he was 2 years old after his father was murdered.
-It’s been about 6 times in 2 years.
+The seizures started when he was two years old after his father was murdered.
+It’s been about six times in 2 years.
+Is this related, like some symptoms of post-traumatic stress syndrome (PTSD)?

 Kari Winder